Wood burning stoves: what you need to know

 If you're thinking of getting a multi-fuel stove, think about what fuel you're going to use.
 According to a survey conducted by the Stove Industry Alliance (SIA), 77% of multi-fuel stoves owners said they used their stove exclusively to burn wood.

 For more information on different types of stoves and to find out which is right for you, see our guide to types of stoves.

-To make sure you get the most out of your wood burning stove, it’s important to use the right kind of wood.
+To make sure you get the most out of your wood-burning stove, and don't create additional pollution to the atmosphere, it’s important to use the right kind of wood.